szunami/blog-1/2016-11-18-processors-part-two.html.md

 complicated.

-Basically, the CPU dangles certain wires to the outside world and, when those wires go high, cause an immediate *context switch* in the CPU to a special function called an *interrupt handler*.
+Basically, the CPU dangles certain wires to the outside world and, when those wires change state, cause an immediate *context switch* in the CPU to a special function called an *interrupt handler*.

 A context switch means the CPU pauses what it was doing, loads new instructions,